Krafi2/ladybug/design.md

 - type = "shallow|deep" # Shallow topics may specify sub-topics, but can only contain surface-level files.
 Deep topics can contain directories, but not topics.
 - template
+- deps
+- duplicates = "delete|keep|rename" # What to do when a file already exists
+- hook
+  - pre = "cmd"
+    - [file]
-- dependencies
+  - post
-- pre_hook
+    - file | cmd
-- post_hook
+- env
   - private
   - public

 # Commands